TL ; DR

 Some Speed Bumps…

 In 2023, leadership set a bold policy: everything in real-time.
 That exposed data quality gaps and created real UX complexity.
-I prototyped “graceful” real-time displays to spark scope conversations with engineering, while interviewing sales and partners on their need for speed.

 The work reshaped the 2024 roadmap and drove a necessary reassessment of the policy itself.